tomjakubowski/json_macros/README.markdown

 ## Caveats

-* Suffixed numeric literals and negative numbers are currently broken, but can be worked around by wrapping them in `()`, as in `json!({ "a": (-1234i32) })`.
+* Suffixed and negative numeric literals are currently broken, but can be worked around by wrapping them in `()`, as in `json!({ "a": (-1234i32) })`.